On this page:

 A teaching method encompasses the principles and methods used by teachers to enable student learning.
 For a teaching method to be effective, it must take into account not only the nature of the subject matter, but also how students learn.

-At React GraphQL Academy we train people from all over the world who have different social and cultural backgrounds.
-For some of them, especially the ones with a more traditional education, our method might feel uncomfortable or even wrong.
+At React GraphQL Academy we train developers from all over the world who have different social and cultural backgrounds.
+For some of them, especially the ones with a more traditional education, our method might feel uncomfortable at first.
 This article is aimed to explain our method and where the value lies.

 This article has two parts.
-The first part describes the three main categories of problems we’ve encountered following our teaching method.
-What type of learners tend to face those problems, and some tips.
+The first part describes the three main categories of challenges that we’ve encountered following our teaching method.
+What type of developers tend to face those problems, and some tips.
 The second part explains the six principles of our method.

-We’ve been collecting feedback from our trainees since we started teaching React in May 2016 to professional developers.
-We’ve identified 3 main categories of problems when teaching new tech following our prIinciples to our audience.
+We’ve been collecting feedback since we started teaching React in May 2016 to professional developers.
+We’ve identified 3 main categories of problems when teaching new tech following our principles to developers worldwide.

 Feedback from trainee:

 There was not enough pair programming in the training, it didn’t feel it very collaborative.

 We always encourage doing pair programming during our training.
 I start by asking who knows what pair programming is.
 On average more than ⅔ will raise their hands.
 Then I ask who believes it is good practice.
 Most of them will show their hands still.
 Then I ask, how many of you do it at work?
 Less than ⅓ on average will show hands.
 Then I say, I’ve got good news, we can all do it now.
 The paradox is, many people believe it's good practice, but they don’t practice it even when they have a chance.